 Rural and Remote Division of Family Practice

-Physician Peer 2 Peer Support (P2P)
+Physician Peer 2 Peer Support Program

-Physician Peer 2 Peer (P2P) Support
+Physician Peer 2 Peer (P2P) Support Program

 Practicing medicine in a rural or remote community can feel isolated at times.
 The Rural and Remote Physician Peer 2 Peer (P2P) Support Program offers a confidential, non-clinical conversation with a fellow physician who understands the pressures of rural practice.
 Wherever you are in British Columbia, you can connect with a supportive colleague who understands your context without being a part of it.
 Our diverse team of peer supporters consists of physicians from rural communities across the province, each trained to offer safe, confidential, non-judgmental conversations.